Economic history of Greece and the Greek world: Industry

-During the 19th century slowly developing industrial activity (including heavy industry like shipbuilding) was mainly concentrated in Ermoupolis and Piraeus.

-The series of wars between 1912 and 1922 provided a catalyst for Greek industry, with a number of industries such as textiles; ammunition and boot-making springing up to supply the military.
+The series of wars between 1912 and 1922 provided a catalyst for Greek industry, with a number of industries such as textiles and ammunition springing up to supply the military.
 After the wars most of these industries were converted to civilian uses.
 Greek refugees from Asia Minor, the most famous of which is Aristotle Onassis who hailed from Smyrna (modern İzmir) also had a tremendous impact on the evolution of Greek industry and banking.
 Greeks held 45% of the capital in the Ottoman Empire before 1914, and many of the refugees expelled from Turkey had funds and skills which they quickly put to use in Greece.

 These refugees from Asia Minor also led to rapid growth of urban areas in Greece, as the vast majority of them settled in urban centers such as Athens and Thessaloniki.
 The 1920 census reported that 36.3% of Greeks lived in urban or semi-urban areas, while the 1928 census reported that 45.6% of Greeks lived in urban or semi-urban areas.
 It has been argued by many Greek economists that these refugees kept Greek industry competitive during the 1920s, as the surplus of labor kept real wages very low.
 Although this thesis makes economic sense, it is sheer speculation as there is no reliable data on wages and prices in Greece during this period.

 Greek industry went into decline slightly before the country joined the EC, and this trend continued.
 Although worker productivity rose significantly in Greece, labor costs increased too fast for the Greek manufacturing industry to remain competitive in Europe.
-There was also very little modernization in Greek industries due to a lack of financing.
+There were also problems in modernization of Greek industries due to a lack of financing.
+The decline in the share of industry in the country's GDP after 1980 was largely connected with services, as in other parts of the world, rapidly replacing manufacturing.